 Some shoppers work for many companies and actually earn their living mystery shopping.
 While that’s not typical, it certainly is possible.
 Most shoppers work part time or spare time and earn a few hundred dollars a month.
 You may receive reimbursement for your expenses, an allowance for purchases (at stores and restaurants), and a fee for completing the report.
 Your pay will depend on the type of shop, the time required, etc.

 It seems that mystery shopping companies are always looking for shoppers.
 The business is growing rapidly, and there is a lot of demand for shoppers.
 Plus, companies can’t send the same people into their client companies month after month–they need new shoppers to serve their existing clients.
 So you will be able to find jobs.

 To learn how to find mystery shopping companies, what they look for, and how you can get paid to shop and eat as a mystery shopper, get your copy of The Mystery Shopper’s Manual.
-The manual includes a list of more than 100 companies hiring mystery shoppers all over the U.S., Canada and other countries.

 Click here to order using our secure order form.